 Here are some cool video marketing statistics:

 Creating consistent, quality video content is incredibly time consuming and requires a well-laid-out strategy.
 Part of that strategy could include hiring a video editing virtual assistant to free up your time for other business management activities.
+They have the tools and talent you need to get things done fast and done well.

 Here are 10 video editing tasks a virtual assistant can complete.